-The severity of the declines in the two populations, and the reliance on just two regularlyused maternity caves has led to the Southern Bent-wing Bat being listed as threatened both nationally and in both states.
+The severity of the declines in the two populations, and the reliance on just two regularlyused maternity caves has led to the Southern Bent-wing Bat being listed as threatened nationally and in both states.
 It was listed as Critically Endangered in 2007 under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
-In Victoria, it is listed as threatened under the Flora and Fauna Guarantee Act 1988 and considered Critically Endangered (DSE 2013).
+In Victoria, it is listed as threatened under the Flora and Fauna Guarantee Act 1988, using the previous taxonomic name of Miniopterus schreibersii bassanii, and is considered Critically Endangered (DSE 2013).
 In South Australia, it is listed as Endangered under the National Parks and Wildlife Act 1972 (Schedule 7).
-It is listed as Endangered in the 'Action Plan for Australian Mammals 2012', under the revised taxonomic name of Miniopterus orianae bassanii (Woinarski et al. 2014).
-This alternate species name was used as genetic studies have shown that the Australian bats known as Miniopterus schreibersii are distinct to those found overseas and a new name is required (Appleton et al. 2004).
-This species name for the Australian bats is likely to be orianae, however this has not yet published and so in this Recovery Plan the earlier name is retained.
+It is listed as Endangered in the 'Action Plan for Australian Mammals 2012', under Miniopterus orianae bassanii (Woinarski et al. 2014).